2018 Plant Talk 9: Exotic Invasive Plants

 Henderson, L. (2002).
 Invasive aquatic plants.
 Pretoria: ARC-Plant Protection Research Institute.

 Hetherington, J. K. (2012).
-Ecological rehabilitation, an approach to assisting ecosystems modified by invasive plants: applied and validated via Kaitorete Spit, a case study : a thesis submitted for the degree of Doctor of Philosophy at the University of Otago, Dunedin, New Zealand.
+Ecological rehabilitation, an approach to assisting ecosystems modified by invasive plants: applied and validated via Kaitorete Spit, a case study (Doctorate).
+Univeristy of Otago, Dunedin, New Zealand.

 Heywood, V. H., Brummitt, R. K., Culham, A., & Seberg, O. (2007).
 Flowering Plant Families of the World (Revised).
 Buffalo, NY; Richmond Hill, Ont.: Firefly Books.